mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: What should I do if an warning message `UserWarning: The value of the smallest subnormal for <class 'numpy.float64'> type is zero.` is displayed when running MindSpore?

 A: The above issue occurs in environments with a newer version of numpy (>=1.22.0) version of ARM python 3.9 installed.
 We observed such warnings on ARM environment, with python 3.9 and numpy >=1.22.0 installed.
-The wharnings come from numpy and not from MindSpore.
-If the wharnings affect the normal debugging of the code, you can consider manually installing an earlier version of numpy (<=1.21.2) to circumvent it.
+The warnings come from numpy and not from MindSpore.
+If the warnings affect the normal debugging of the code, you can consider manually installing an earlier version of numpy (<=1.21.2) to circumvent it.

 <br/>